open-mpi/ompi/docs/installing-open-mpi/required-support-libraries.rst

          | support.
        * | Open MPI can use the copy of PRRTE embedded in its source code
          | tree, or compile/link against an external PRRTE installation.
-         | :ref:`See this section for details about how to specify each method <label-building-ompi-cli-options-support-libraries>`.
+         | :ref:`See this section for details about how to specify each method <label-building-ompi-cli-options-required-support-libraries>`.

 Since these support libraries are fundamental to Open MPI's operation and not universally available in all environments, they are directly